KennyPeanuts/pond_diversity_fcn/lab_notebook_entries/data_analysis/code/CPOM_survey_2013_analysis.md

 ~~~~

 The ANOVA with ln transformation shows a significant model and Tukeys HSD shows that LPP has more CPOM than WC, otherwise the CPOM density in the ponds is not significantly different.

+The results of individual lakes suports the hypothesis that the density of CPOM is generally less than 0.05 - 0.1 g / m^2 with a few locations going much higher than that.

+#### Density of CPOM within a lake

+#### Comparison of the open and littoral habitats.

+   par(las = 1)
+   plot(CPOM.AFDM ~ as.factor(location), data = survey, col = 8)